Chemistry and Biochemistry Scholarships

 Wilson F. Millar III Chemistry Scholarship Fund

-This renewable scholarship supports students in qualifying Chemistry majors who demonstrate financial need and maintain a GPA of 3.0 or higher.
-By providing financial assistance, it allows students to focus on their studies, research, and lab work, making their education more affordable and helping them achieve academic success.
+The Wilson F. Millar III Chemistry Scholarship Fund supports students in qualifying chemistry majors who demonstrate both strong academic performance and financial need.
+With a minimum GPA of 3.0, this renewable scholarship provides financial assistance that allows you to focus on your studies, laboratory work, and research opportunities, making your education more affordable and helping you achieve academic success.

 William F. Sowle III and Elizabeth A. Sowle Scholarship Fund

-This scholarship supports junior and senior Chemistry majors who demonstrate financial need.
-By providing assistance for upper-level coursework, it helps students focus on their studies, lab work, and research opportunities, making it easier to continue their education with less financial stress.
+The William F. Sowle III and Elizabeth A. Sowle Scholarship Fund supports junior and senior chemistry majors who demonstrate financial need.
+By providing assistance for upper-level coursework, this scholarship helps you focus on your studies, laboratory work, and research opportunities, making it easier to continue your education with less financial stress.